Journey-flow API for native clients

 Complete the journey

-When complete, the Screen includes a finalizeUrl you follow to finalize authorization obtain your token.
+When complete, the Screen includes a finalizeUrl you can follow to finalize the authorization and obtain your token.

 Reset when needed